TAKO since 1979

 Disclaimer

-The information contained in this blog is for informational and marketing purposes only and should not be taken as professional advice.
+The information contained in this blog on CCTV Lightning Protection is for informational and marketing purposes only and should not be taken as professional advice.
 Our focus is on providing comprehensive LPS total solution services.
 This service encompasses a wide range of solutions to design, install, and maintain a complete lightning protection system tailored to your specific needs.
 For any questions or to discuss your specific lightning protection needs, please contact us directly.

 TAKO: Your Trusted Partner for CCTV Lightning Protection